masterhorn/docs/_docs/tutorials/Volumes.md

 - ### Detach volume

-To detach volume you must select volume which has `in-use` status and click on side bar menu.
+To detach volume you must select volume which has `in-use` status and click on side-bar menu.

 ![](../../assets/img/Volumes/volume_page_15.png)